 They are great, when you are just learning the basics.
 I myself started my journey of game development by watching the excellent Unity tutorials by BurgZerg and the legendary Mehran Sahami’s CS106A (the original lectures are available in YouTube) in tandem.

-Where the video tutorials fall short is when you need to find information on an advanced or a very specific topic.
+Where the video tutorials fall short is when you need to find information on a topic of an advanced or a very specific nature.
 This may require skimming through huge amounts of material – simply because before examining the material, you can’t exactly know how relevant it is for your purposes.

 Videos are a horrible format to deal with when you are working like that.
 Books, on the other extreme, are often too slow to digest and to get your hands on.
 That’s why we need more in-depth, text-based material on game development related topics.
 And this is the gap I’m humbly trying to fill for my part.